Sambhaji Maharaj Biography- Thrilling History

 The story behind how Siddhis captured the Janjira Fort

-After Rajaram Rao Patil constructed the Janjira fort.
+After Rajaram, Rao Patil constructed the Janjira fort.
 He declared himself an independent king.
 Sultan Nizam Shah appointed Piram Khan as the new Navy chief.

 Nizam sent him with enough military and ammunition.
 But Piram Khan knew we could directly attack and win the fort.
-That is the reason he went inside the fort in disguise of a trader.
+That is the reason he went inside the fort in the disguise of a trader.

 He impressed Rajaram Rao Patil, so he allowed him to stay and invited him to become a part of the celebration.